 - All local ground transportation, local taxes, hotel service charges

-Travel to JFK to meet your Aer Lingus flight to Shannon.
+Travel to a to be determined US airport to meet your flight to Shannon.
 Be sure to arrive at least 3 hours before departure time.

 Upon arrival at Shannon Airport, you will be met by your mini-coach and driver.
 The tour begins with a short drive to Limerick City where you will get your first glimpse of the majestic Shannon River and King John’s Castle (c.
 1200 A.D) rising from it’s banks.
 Hear the fascinating history of the Treaty Stone and learn of Limerick’s importance in Medieval Ireland.
 From there, you will proceed down O’Connell Street and head to the motorway to travel south to Blarney, Co.
 Cork where you will check into your hotel for a rest.
 At 3:00pm, you will meet the group for a visit to Blarney Castle & Gardens.
 After climbing the ramparts, you can kiss the famous stone which promises to give “the gift of gab”.
 Afterward, visit the Poison Gardens and then take an optional guided walk through the stables and parklands where you can see the kitchen gardens, the fern gardens and the caves.
 In the evening, the group will meet for a welcome drink and dinner in the hotel.